How to Clean Solar Panels Safely: Step-by-Step Guide for Australian Homeowners

 • Reveals where the stubborn soiling is concentrated

 Work from the top of each panel row downward so dirty water flows away from already-rinsed areas.
+This initial rinse is a critical step in how to clean solar panels safely, as it prevents abrasive particles from scratching the glass during brushing.

 Step 4: Soft Brush Scrub